 According to the UN, variations in global population size caused by even small changes in the size of families are very significant.
 For example, If there is just half-a-child per family more than the UN’s medium projection expects, our population in 2100 could be more than double what it is now – if half-a-child less, it would be smaller than it is now.

-Fact Three: Without concerted effort, even achieving 11.2bn will not be possible
+Fact Three: Without continued and concerted effort, even achieving the current projection will not be possible

 The UN’s medium projection is not what will happen if we let things carry on as they are.
 The UN’s 2017 World Population Prospects report states:

 “To achieve the substantial reductions in fertility projected in the medium variant, it will be essential to support continued improvements in access to reproductive health care services, including family planning, especially in the least developed countries, with a focus on enabling women and couples to achieve their desired family size.”
 [Emphasis added.]

 Fact Four: Global fertility won’t fall if governments work to make it go up

 Japan’s Prime Minister, Shinzo Abe, however, has said he has “absolutely no worries” about Japan’s low birth rate and high ratio of older people, describing it as “an incentive to increase productivity”.